 What do to if my carbon monoxide detector sounds?

-The colourless gas carbon monoxide means it can be out of sight, but don’t let it be out of mind.
+The colorless gas carbon monoxide means it can be out of sight, but don’t let it be out of mind.
 Ensure your detector is regularly tested by a professional to prevent any fatalities.
-Carbon monoxide tests are included in our Boiler Breakdown Standard Package and our Boiler Breakdown Deluxe Package.
+Carbon monoxide tests are included in our boiler breakdown cover.